nvelaborja/hackathon2015/README.md

 Braedon - Math and Physics programming
 Nathan - Main game programming / core mechanics

-Note: Original project was built using Microsoft's XNA framework without source control (forgive us for our ignorance) This version I (Nathan) ported to MonoGame and updated some physics along the way.
+Note: Original project was built using Microsoft's XNA framework without source control (forgive us for our ignorance).
+  This version I (Nathan) ported to MonoGame and updated some physics along the way.

+ *All music and graphics were created by me (Nathan)